opentargets/platform-etl-backend/README.md

 }
 ```

+By default Spark will only write to non-existent directories.
+This behaviour can be modified using the settings field
+`spark-settings.write-mode` using one of the valid inputs "error", "errorifexists", "append", "overwrite", "ignore".

+#### Configuring Loggging

 Similarly update the logback configuration.
 You can add `-Dlogback.configurationFile=application.xml` and have a
 logback.xml hanging on your project root or run path.
 An example log configuration file:

 ```xml

 <configuration>

     <appender name="STDOUT" class="ch.qos.logback.core.ConsoleAppender">